-An evening of songs and foot-tapping nostalgia to mark the Defender of the Fatherland day.
-These songs are known and loved in Russia and abroad.
-A number of highly talented composers and poets were among their authors, and no Soviet family get-together could pass without these songs being sung.
-The words of these songs may be generated by the war, but at the forefront of them is the world that the war is supposed to save.
+These songs are known and loved by everybody in Russia and abroad.
+A number of highly talented composers and poets were among their authors, and no Soviet family get-together could pass without these songs being sung by all of the guests.
+The message of these songs is one entirely generated by the war, but at the forefront of them – not the war, but the world that they are supposed to save is celebrated.